 - Alpha Sennon, founder and CEO of WHYFARM (We Help Youth FARM) as well as a member of YPARD Trinidad and Tobago, had another opportunity to showcase the power of “AGRIMAN” to rebrand subconscious minds of youth and adults on what agriculture is all about and the need to grow the future feeders of tomorrow.
 He shared his insights on the topic “Can you-th yeach you-th?” during parallel sessions, on “Youth open up the horizon” during the shift and share and also on the role of the youth in policy establishment.
 Alpha was also a rapporteur for the fieldtrip activities.

-- Myself, Marc Ghislain Bappa, YPARD Cameroon communication officer and extension officer for a group of cocoa farmer organizations.
+- Myself, Marc Ghislain Bappa, YPARD Cameroon communication officer and as well, extension officer at the National Confederation of Cocoa Producers in Cameroon (CONAPROCAM).
 I also represented the Central and West African Forum for Agricultural and Advisory Service Network (RESCAR-AOC).
 I was given the opportunity to lead a discussion on “YouthinRAS as sustainable catalyst for an inclusive and oriented community development” during the parallel sessions and “how ICT4RAS in Cameroon can entice community change via YouthinAg engagement” at the shift and share session.
-I was also a reporter during the field trip and RAS regional network capacity strengthening.
+I was also a reporter during the field trip whose theme was on "Natural resource manangement" and RAS regional network capacity strengthening.

 Throughout this meeting, it was acknowledged that youth are crucial assets that can give a consistent support in addressing existing challenges faced by farmers and other natural resource users and as well, can formulate added valued incentives on how to design practical and qualitative mechanisms to tackle these targeted causes.
 We were very excited to meet Michel Evoquez of SDC, one of the YPARD supporters, a very open-minded person.
 He accepted to chip in a couple of minutes of his time so we could share our opinions on the advancement of this youth movement at country and regional level, to assess issues destined to strengthen the linkage that exist between these networks and the global coordination unit(GCU).